hseeberger/constructr/README.md

 constructr {
   etcd {
     host    = "localhost"
+    host    = ${?CONSTRUCTR_ETCD_HOST}
     port    = 2379
-    timeout = 1 second // Should be quick on localhost }
+    port    = ${?CONSTRUCTR_ETCD_PORT}
+    timeout = 5 seconds // Allow for log compaction or other delays – we're not in a hurry here ;-) }

   join-timeout          = 10 seconds // Might depend on cluster size and network properties retry-get-nodes-delay = 2 seconds  // Retry only makes sense if first member has joined and added self, i.e. related to join-timeout refresh-interval      = 30 seconds // TTL is refresh-interval * ttl-factor ttl-factor            = 1.25       // Must be greater than one!
 }